 ElementWiseKernel.add_op implementation.
 The ElementWiseKernel generates CUDA C code to evaluate most op types.
 Other more complex ops have hand-written GPU kernels, such as convolution and GEMM.
 These are handled in different

 When transformation of computations has finished, the transformer implementation must set the

 Computation.executor member to either a function or callable object which will serve as the entry point for computation evaluation.

 Computations are executed by calling the

 Computation.executor member.
-For the NumPy transformer this is a function pointer to the corresponding function in the generated python NumPy code.
+For the CPU transformer this is a function pointer to the corresponding function in the generated Python NumPy code.
 For the GPU transformer this is the corresponding

 GPUKernelGroup object which implements the